Adrian Johns

 Reading.”
 Nature 409:6818 (January 2001), 287.

-of Science, British Journal for the History of Science, German
+Historical Review, Annals of Science, British Journal for the

-History, Journal of Modern History, Medical History, Metascience, Nature, Physis,
+Interdisciplinary History, Journal of Modern History, Medical History,

 Contributor to the Dictionary of